project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Patient-intro.md

 The following are example usage scenarios for the UK Core Patient profile:

-- Query for a Patient demographic information using NHS number, which is a type of identifier.
-The NHS number is identifiable by identifier.system.
+- Query for a Patient demographic information using the query parameter identifier (Patient.identifier) for a known NHS number
-- Query for a Patient demographic information using parameters such as first name, last name, birthdate, and gender.
+- Query for a Patient demographic information using query parameters such as family, given, birthdate, and gender.
 - Exchange Patient demographic information within a FHIR document or message.

 ### Profile Minimum Viable Content (Mandatory and Must Support Data Elements) ###